Australian stocks are rallying

-Eric Camilli of France slides through a corner in his Ford Fiesta WRC car during the first day of the Rally of Australia at Coffs Harbour, NSW.
-William West/AFP/Getty Images
+Australian stocks have broken through the key 5800 point level on the ASX200 index.

-The Australian market broke through the 5400 point level on the ASX200.
+The ASX200 has gained 2.8% since the start of the calendar year.

-The local market followed a global rally with Wall Street’s S&P500 closing 0.8% higher overnight.
+The local market followed Wall Street which hit record highs with the S&P500 closing 0.4% higher on Friday.

 Business Insider Emails & Alerts